MartinYeung5/20240623_aptos_ZKC/README.md

 TS2322: Type '{ rawTransaction: RawTransaction; }' is not assignable to type 'AnyRawTransaction'.
   Type '{ rawTransaction: RawTransaction; }' is missing the following properties from type 'MultiAgentTransaction': secondarySignerAddresses, serialize, bcsToBytes, bcsToHexts(2322) index.d.ts(5628, 9): The expected type comes from property 'transaction' which is declared here on type '{ transaction: AnyRawTransaction; senderAuthenticator: AccountAuthenticator; feePayerAuthenticator?: AccountAuthenticator | undefined; }'
+* solution:
+- upgrade "@aptos-labs/ts-sdk": "^1.26.0",
+- remvoe all RawTransaction and change to transaction

 20240711
 1. when using Protokit Framework